 Silverstein Foundation Initiatives

-- A grant will be made to Arvinas, a biotech company in Connecticut whose technology will focus on degrading toxic intracellular targets found in Parkinson’s Disease.
+- A grant was made to Arvinas, a biotech company in Connecticut whose technology will focus on degrading toxic intracellular targets found in Parkinson’s Disease.

 - A grant was made to resTORbio, a clinical-stage biopharmaceutical company working to target the selective inhibition of TORC1.
 RTB101, resTORbio’s lead drug candidate, is a selective, orally administered, TORC1 inhibitor currently being tested in a Phase 2b clinical trial as a first in-class immunotherapy for reducing the incidence of respiratory tract infections in the elderly.
 The Silverstein Foundation believes there is therapeutic potential for RTB101 in neurodegenerative diseases.
 In January 2018, the company raised $98 million in its initial public offering on the NASDAQ.

 - A grant was made to Dr. Dimitri Krainc, Chairman of Neurology at Northwestern University.
-Dr. Krainc is a global thought leader in GBA-Parkinson’s Disease biology and is the scientific founder of Lysosomal Therapeutics, which is one of only two companies currently running a clinical trial for GBA-PD.
-The Foundation is funding the development of next-generation molecules at Northwestern, and has an exclusive option to jointly start a company to bring these drugs to market.
-The Foundation additionally connected Dr. Krainc to world-class medicinal chemists with decades of drug-development experience, in order to expedite the research project.
+Dr. Krainc is a global thought leader in GBA-Parkinson’s Disease biology and is the scientific founder of Lysosomal Therapeutics.
+The Foundation is funding the development of next-generation glucocerebrosidase activators at Northwestern, and has an exclusive option to jointly start a company to bring these drugs to market.

 - Two grants were made to Alector, a Calfornia-based biotechnology company developing novel immuno-neurology therapies.
 Our grants will support animal work, testing these therapies in Parkinson’s Disease models.